sindresorhus/got/readme.md

 ## Types

-When used in a TypeScript project, Got has a set of handy types and interfaces available.
+Got has a set of handy types and interfaces available, so you can integrate Got with your TypeScript project seamlessly.

 ### Got